 About

-She has published ten photobooks, five as handmade limited editions.
-Her work has been exhibited in museums, galleries, and festivals across Europe, North America, and Asia — including Paris, Tokyo, Kyoto, New York, Miami, Tbilisi, Amsterdam, and The Hague — and is held in the collections of the National Art Library at the Victoria and Albert Museum in London and the Stedelijk Museum in Amsterdam.
+Lansink’s work has been exhibited internationally in museums, galleries, fairs, and festivals across Europe, North America, and Asia, including Paris, Tokyo, Kyoto, New York, Miami, Tbilisi, Amsterdam, and The Hague.
+Her work is held in both private and public collections, including the National Art Library at the Victoria and Albert Museum, London, the Stedelijk Museum Amsterdam, and the art collection of the Dutch Ministry of Foreign Affairs.

 Contact me